Current Employer: Softcat plc

 How did studying at Plymouth help you?

-Plymouth University provided a launch pad from which I took my life in a completely different direction – not just academically, but from a lifestyle and motivational perspective.
+The University of Plymouth provided a launch pad from which I took my life in a completely different direction – not just academically, but from a lifestyle and motivational perspective.
 Computer Systems and Networking opened my eyes to many avenues of computing I previously thought were too difficult, too theoretical for my liking and secured me a career path by which I’m utterly floored.
 The four years I’ve spent within the University have allowed me to focus on my personal health, my well-being, and gave me the opportunity to meet some of the most supportive and closest friends I’ve ever had.

 What is your favourite memory of studying at Plymouth?